webrecorder/pywb/docs/manual/vue-ui.rst

 The new calendar UI provides a histogram and a clickable calendar representation of a web archive.

-The calendar is rendered in place of the standard URL query page.
+The calendar is rendered in place of the URL query page from versions before 2.7.0.

 .. image:: images/vue-cal.png
   :width: 600
   :alt: Calendar UI Screenshot

-To enable this UI for URL query pages, set the ``ui.vue_calendar_ui`` property to true in the ``config.yaml``

 Banner Replay UI
 ^^^^^^^^^^^^^^^^

-The new banner histogram allows for zooming in on captures per year as well as per month.
+The new banner histogram allows for zooming in on captures per year, month, week, and day.

 Navigation preserves the different levels.
 The full calendar UI is also available as a dropdown by clicking the calendar icon.